 If you would still like to add ActiveCampaign to your existing SPF record (even though it is unnecessary), you can do so by adding “

-include:emsd1.com” to your existing SPF record or by creating a new one.
+include:emsd1.com” to your existing SPF record.
 For example, if you send email from both G Suite and ActiveCampaign, your SPF record might look like this:

 v=spf1 include:emsd1.com include:_spf.google.com ~all